Skip to main content

 Taylor County Energy Express

-If you’re a parent looking to sign up your child for Energy Express, contact your local WVU Extension office.
+If you’re a parent looking to register your child for Energy Express, contact your local WVU Extension office.
 Energy Express is offered in various counties at select locations.

 Download the Energy Express Child Enrollment Application